ReinesReines/Magic/README.md

 # Magic
-A free-to-use asset creator that runs locally in your browser.
+Online IDE that runs in your browser.
+What is my obsession with browsers